demirantay/notebook/syllabus-compsci.md

   If you don’t have a solid mental model of how a computer actually works, all of your higher-level abstractions will be brittle.

+  - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/computer_fundamentals/index.htm) for a overview.
+Note this to README of the folder
   - [ ] Book : Nand2Tetris
   - [ ] Book : [Hidden Language of Computers: CODE](ftp://ftp.borg.moe/yarr/Gentoomen%20Library/Programming/Misc/Charles%20Petzold%20-%20Code%20-%20The%20Hidden%20Language%20of%20Computer%20Hardware%20and%20Software.pdf)
   - [ ] Book : Computer Organization and Design (left at page 91)